didi-cybersec/Lab-setup/README.md

 # Project Title:  Lab Setup: Deploy Virtual Machines
-## Project Supervisor: Norbert Ephraim
+## Project Supervisor: Cornelius Micheal Ekanem
- *Prepared By:Cornelius Michael  21/07/2025*
+ *Prepared By:Divine Eze Chibueze  28/05/2026*

 ## 1. Project Overview
-Virtual machines (VMs) are essential tools used to create isolated and virtualized environments that allow multiple operating systems to run on a single physical computer.
-These environments are valuable for various purposes, such as software testing, malware analysis, and cybersecurity training.
+Virtual machines (VMs) are very important tools used to create a seperate and isolated environment used to run multiple operating system (OS) on a physical computer.
+These environments created can be valuable for different purposes, such as software develpopment and testing, malware analysis, and cybersecurity training.
-By completing this exercise, you will develop essential skills in creating and managing virtual machines for various purposes.
-This exercise prepares you to work in various IT roles, including cybersecurity, where virtual machines are commonly used for malware analysis, penetration testing, and secure software testing.
+By completing this exercise, you will develop essential skills in creating and managing virtual machines for different purposes.
+This exercise prepares you to work in numerous IT roles, including cybersecurity, where virtual machines are commonly used for malware analysis, penetration testing, and secure software testing.

 ## 2. Project Goals
 - The goal is to install a Hypervisor on your computer (host).